cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 We do not recommend adding these machines as they use the FG portal and password.
 However if you do so, we have placeholders in the yaml file for these clouds.
-In case you can not find them, simply copy the one from india and make approriate corrections.
+In case you can not find them, simply copy the one from india and make appropriate corrections.

 Adding HP cloud to the yaml file
 ----------------------------------------------------------------------

-The cloud offerd from HP is an openstack cloud and contains the ability to conduct project and user based billing.
-As this cloud is openstack it behaves much the same as the once defined on India and Sierra.
+The cloud offered from HP is an Openstack cloud and contains the ability to conduct project and user based billing.
+As this cloud is Openstack it behaves much the same as the once defined on India and Sierra.
 There may be differences based on the version.

 HP provides an interface to their cloud through horizon.
 The